There's A Promising New Vaccine For One Of The World's Top Health Threats

 A new vaccine to prevent dengue may be on the horizon.
 And health officials say it's desperately needed.

-The World Health Organization this year listed dengue as one of the top ten threats to global health.
+The World Health Organization this year listed dengue as one of the top 10 threats to global health.

 The mosquito-borne disease is a growing threat for several reasons.
 First, the sheer number of dengue cases has been increasing dramatically in recent years.
 The WHO says there's been a 30-fold increase in infections since 1970.
-Last year nearly 100 million people came down with the disease, also known as "break bone fever."
+Last year nearly 100 million people came down with the disease, also known as breakbone fever.

 Second, there's no specific treatment for the viral disease.
-When outbreaks occur, local clinics can get overwhelmed with patients with severe flu-like symptoms.
-Third, the disease is moving in to new areas as the mosquito that carries the dengue virus expands its range.
-The Aedes aegypti mosquito basks in warm, wet tropical areas, and shifting global temperatures have made more places to its liking.
+When outbreaks occur, local clinics can get overwhelmed with patients experiencing severe flu-like symptoms.
+Third, the disease is moving in to new areas as the mosquitoes that carry the dengue virus expand their range.
+The Aedes aegypti mosquito basks in warm, wet, tropical areas, and shifting global temperatures have made more places to its liking.

 So far this year Brazil has had more than 2 million cases.